What is a Strategic Plan?

-Schools are very complex organizations that have many functions, with people in many different jobs all aimed at helping our children to be successful in the real world once they graduate.
-Unlike businesses, we don't get to choose our customers, and must respond to the needs of every child and family we serve - we don't get to focus on one small group of people to pay attention to.
-With that in mind, our goal is that each and every student leaves school with the knowledge and tools necessary to be a success at work or in further education.
+Schools are very complex organizations that have many functions, with people in many different jobs all aimed at helping our children to be successful both in school and in life after they graduate.
+Unlike businesses, we don't get to choose our customers, and must respond to the needs of every child and family we serve.
+With that in mind, our goal is that each and every student leaves school with the knowledge and tools necessary to be successful regardless of what they do when they leave public education.
 Given the diversity of student needs, this is no small task and requires that everyone focus on what's most important for success, and use the resources provided in the most efficient and effective way possible.
-It's the strategic plan that makes this possible.
+It's our strategic plan that makes this possible.

 What Should I know About the Plan?

-The plan was developed with input from members of the whole community whose ideas resulted in three major goals to
+The plan was developed with input from members of the whole community whose ideas resulted in four major areas of focus:

 It's great to have specific and measurable objectives, but objectives can't be met without a commitment to engage in those activities that result in meeting the objectives.
 These activities are very specific strategies proven by research and practice to enhance student performance.